 This API generates a content of a successful token response that the authorization server implementation returns to the client application.

-The description of the /auth/token API describes the timing when this API should be called.
+/auth/token API describes the timing when this API should be called.
 See

 the description for the case of action=PASSWORD.